 Schools & Divisions

-A certificate in dental assisting or degree in dental hygiene attest to the mastery of knowledge and skills.
+A certificate in dental assisting or degree in dental hygiene attests to the mastery of knowledge and skills.
 Graduates must possess the essential knowledge and skills to function in a variety of clinical situations and render a wide spectrum of patient care in a safe and effective manner.
 The Dental Education faculty has therefore specified non-academic criteria, Essential Performance Standards, which all applicants and students are expected to meet in order to participate in the dental assisting and dental hygiene programs.
 These criteria include the following five categories: observation; communication; motor function; intellectual-conceptual, integrative and qualitative abilities; and behavior and social attributes.